WentingXu3o3/GUIorROSwithDocker/README.md

    and then run ```xeyes```
    it will display with Xquartz with sshed to server.

-3.To Enable GUI in docker container
+3. To Enable GUI in docker container

 in Xquartz, we ssh server and connect to an established container